 Brown Butter Frosting is magical!
-My basic buttercream recipe gets a major upgrade.
+A simple buttercream recipe gets a major upgrade.
 Made with nutty, caramel-like, fragrant, toasty, rich brown butter.
 This Brown Butter Frosting is literally a perfect substance.
 Rich, creamy, fluffy, and beaming with brown butter.

 We’re eating all our problems this morning.
 Bring on all the butter and sugar.
 Hand me a spoon, and I’ll just dive right into this Brown Butter Frosting, nothing else necessary.
 I don’t want it on anything, I’ll eat it all by its lonesome.

 This Brown Butter Frosting recipe is making my day.

 We spent the better part of Labor Day week staring down Hurricane Irma.
 No offense to any Irmas out there, but she was an absolute biotch.
 Our stomachs were in knots as we watched each updated track, and we lost so much sleep.
 We worked on getting our house ready, and packing our things in case we needed to leave – whether by car or plane.

 As we watched the track continue towards the Tampa Bay Area, and Irma was unrelenting in strength and size, we decided that we were not sticking around to experience her destruction.
 Also, we were under mandatory evacuation anyway because of our flood zone – eek.